Search

 The most important things are a reclining seat, harness, canopy, and suspension for the baby’s comfort and safety.
 But extra features and accessories can make strolling even more enjoyable for you and your little one.

-baby in a stroller with hardnesses
+baby in a stroller with hardness

 To ensure your baby is comfortable in the stroller, follow these safety tips: